immcantation/presto/examples/Jiang2013/README.rst

 Which may be downloaded from the NCBI Sequence Read Archive under accession ID: SRX190717.
-For this example, we will use the first 10,000 sequences of sample 43 (accession: SRR765688), which may downloaded using the ``fastq-dump`` tool from the
+For this example, we will use the first 50,000 sequences of sample 43 (accession: SRR765688), which may downloaded downloaded using fastq-dump from the
 `SRA Toolkit <http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software>`__::

-    fastq-dump -X 10000 SRR765688
+    fastq-dump -X 50000 SRR765688

 Primer and sample barcode (referred to as MID in Jiang et al, 2013) sequences are available in the published manuscript.
 This example assumes that the sample